Rape during the liberation of Serbia

-Rapes of Serbian women in late 1944 and early 1945 are rapes committed by The Red Army soldiers during their advancing to Berlin through Serbia during the Second World War.
+In late 1944 and early 1945, rapes were committed against women by the Soviet Red Army soldiers during their advance to Berlin through Serbia during the Second World War.

 Soviets during liberation of Belgrade

 Milovan Đilas spoke about these events at the end of World War II in his memoirs.
-The Germans began to retreat, and mass rapes by members of the Soviet Union army began.
-There was also a case where the mother-in-law was killed because she did not want to free the bed for the rape of her daughter-in-law.
+The Germans began to retreat, and mass rapes by members of the Red Army began.
+There was also a case where a mother-in-law was killed because she did not want to free the bed for the rape of her daughter-in-law.
 Soviet soldiers were repeatedly breaking into apartments and houses in Belgrade and the surrounding area, and they were making decisions on which soldier would rape the daughter and which would rape the mother.
 In order to avoid rape, women and girls hid in attics, sewers, holes in the ground, sheds and basements.

-The situation was so bad that Tito requested a personal audience with Stalin through Milovan Đilas, asking him to stop the wave of rapes of Yugoslav women.
+The situation was so bad that Tito requested a personal audience with Stalin through Đilas, asking him to stop the wave of rapes of Yugoslav women.
 Stalin, the head of the Kremlin at the time, told him: "Young guys are young guys, they've been through the war and they need a little rest."
-Jovanka Broz testifies to this, the testimony was written down by Senad Pećanin.
+Jovanka Broz testifies to this with a testimony written down by Senad Pećanin.
 Tito presented the problem to the head of the Soviet military mission, General Nikolai Korneyev, "in a very polite and relaxed way", in addition to the rape, he also complained about the banditry and arrogant behavior of the soldiers.
 However, Korneyev immediately began to protest about the "slander against the Soviet army".
 Stalin was also offended by the "slandering" of the Red Army by the Yugoslav allies and the conflict with Tito only deepened later.
 The same crimes took place in other liberated territories, and rapes of German, Polish, Lithuanian, Estonian, Latvian women are well known.
 It is estimated that the Soviets raped over 2 million women across Europe.

 Serbian journalist Vuk Perišić said about the rapes: "The rapes were extremely brutal, under the influence of alcohol and usually by a group of soldiers.
 The Soviet soldiers did not pay attention to the fact that Serbia was their ally, and there is no doubt that the Soviet high command tacitly approved the rape."

-According to Russian historian Nikita Bondarev, it was all propaganda and there were no mass rapes.
-About the crime, he says that it was not only the Soviets who raped, but also the Germans, the British and the Americans, and that there is no war without looting, banditry and abuse.
-He also states that the crimes of Soviet soldiers were greater in Germany and Austria than in the Balkans, because the Russian soldiers "were already tired and wanted to get revenge", so the percentage of rapes increased significantly.